 Learn how to begin your online course, complete activities and assignments and connect with students and faculty online.

-- Many classes utilize audio and require a microphone
+- Many classes require a microphone and webcam

 - High-speed internet connection

-- Internet Explorer 7.0 and 8.0 (in compatibility mode) also supported
+- Internet Explorer 11+ and Safari 6+ are also supported

 What do I need to know?